NO411/geometry/README.md

 To run the program after installing it in your installation folder, type:
 ```
-cd geometry && ./geometry.exe
+cd geometry && ./geometry
 ```

 ### Windows

 Download the geometry source code and extract the .zip file.
-In the extracted folder, create a folder named `include` and a folder named `lib`.
+In the extracted folder, create a folder named `include` and a folder named `lib` in the `src` folder.

 Download and compile Raylib: